bambooisland/prunusmume/README.md

 # prunusmume
-PDF merge program - wrapper of POI
+PDF merge program - wrapper of PDFBox

 PDF files in sample are made from apache.org